nicehash/NiceHashMiner-Archived/README.md

 - Download binaries from here: https://github.com/nicehash/NiceHashMiner/releases
 - Extract zip archive
 - Run NiceHashMiner.exe
 - After first run, start benchmark test, otherwise Multi-Algorithm mining will not work properly.
-Benchmark may sometimes take longer time or cause NiceHash Miner to become unresponsive.
-This is normal.

 <i>Note: .NET Framework 2.0 or higher is required.
 No additional installations are needed if you use Windows 7 or later.</i>